PATH: Campus Instruction > Grade Book

-The For Students section includes instructions, files, and other items intended to be viewed in Campus Parent and Campus Student.
+The For Students section includes instructions, files, and other items intended to be viewed by students in the Portal and Campus Student.

 - If desired, select and insert a Template to provide a structure for Student Instructions.
 Templates are created in the Curriculum Templates tool.

-- Enter Student Instructions for students to view in Campus Parent and Campus Student.
+- Enter Student Instructions for students to view in the Portal and Campus Student.

 - The Add Content section includes options for attaching files or assessments for students and enabling student submissions.
 Not all options are available in all districts.
 Options may include the following.
 See the linked articles for more information: